Sulfur-reducing bacteria: Sulfur cycle

-Some bacteria are capable to reduce sulfur to sulfide enacting a sort of anaerobic respiration.
-This process can be carried out by both sulfate reducing bacteria and sulfur reducing bacteria.
-Although they thrive in the same habitats, sulfur reducing bacteria are incapable of sulfate reduction.
+Some bacteria can reduce sulfur to sulfide, performing a form of anaerobic respiration.
+This process can be carried out by both sulfate-reducing bacteria and sulfur-reducing bacteria.
+Although they thrive in the same habitats, sulfur-reducing bacteria cannot reduce sulfate.
 Bacteria like Desulfuromonas acetoxidans are able to reduce sulfur at the cost of acetate.
 Some iron reducing bacteria reduce sulfur to generate ATP.